umanchanda/umanchanda.github.io/_posts/2021-11-24-group-anagrams.markdown

 date:   2021-11-24
 ---

 Today I wil be discussing one of the leetcode problems I solved a few days ago.
 This one is Leetcode 49: Group Anagrams and it's a Medium.
+You can find it [here](https://leetcode.com/problems/group-anagrams/).
 The problem is as follows:

 ```
 Given an array of strings strs, group the anagrams together.
 You can return the answer in any order.